Tag: reviews

 Will the Oasis reunion usher in a Britpop summer – or is it just a marketing ploy?

-Glenn Fosbraey, University of Winchester The trend for naming summers has become something of a cultural phenomenon.
+The trend for naming summers has become something of a cultural phenomenon.
 Think for example of 2019, which was branded a “hot girl summer”, inspired by rapper Megan Thee Stallion’s song.
-In 2021 there was the much-ridiculed “white boy summer” (named after a song of the same name by Tom…
+In 2021 there was the much-ridiculed “white boy summer” (named after a song of the same name by Tom Hanks’s son, Chet).
+Then 2022…

 Written by